Azure-Samples/communication-services-dotnet-quickstarts/ConnectCall-CallAutomation/readme.md

 |---|---|---|
 |sample|<table><tr><td>csharp</tr></td></table>|<table><tr><td>azure</td><td>azure-communication-services</td></tr></table>|

-# Connect Call - Quick Start Sample
+# Connect to a room call using Call Automation SDK

-In this quickstart, we cover how you can use Call Automation SDK to connect to active room call with connect endpoint.
-Creating room with users and enabling pstn dialout to add pstn participant.
+In this quickstart sample, we cover how you can use Call Automation SDK to connect to an active Azure Communication Services (ACS) Rooms call with a connect endpoint.
-Creating room call with room id.
+This involves creating a room call with room id and users and enabling PSTN dial out to add PSTN participant(s).

 ## Prerequisites